:

 • Review your business

 Look at your current service and consider how inclusive and accessible your business is currently and where improvements can be made.
-We can provide checklists to make this process easier for you and help identify areas for improvement.
+We can give you ideas on areas of your business to look at.

 • Improve your customer service, facilities and accessibility information